Alfresco/docs-alfresco/microsoft-azure/latest/config/index.md

 This provides the subsystem properties where the `AzMultipleStorageContainers` subsystem declares default values for all the properties it requires.

-See the Alfresco Content Services documentation on [Subsystem properties]({% link content-services/latest/config/subsystems.md %}#subsystem-properties) for more details.
+See the Content Services documentation on [Subsystem properties]({% link content-services/latest/config/subsystems.md %}#subsystem-properties) for more details.

-## Adding new Azure store to AzMultipleStorageContainers subsystem
+### Adding new Azure store to AzMultipleStorageContainers subsystem

 These steps describe how to add a new Azure store starting from the AzMultipleStorageContainers subsystem sample, and how to move content between content stores.